audioxide/data/data/posts/20201021-reviews-the-beach-boys-pet-sounds.md

   - rock
   - pop
 featuredimage: album-artwork/pet-sounds-the-beach-boys.jpg
-artworkCredit: features a photograph of the band at San Diego zoo taken by photographer George Jerman.
+artworkCredit: features a photograph of the band taken by George Jerman at San Diego Zoo.
+The band members weren't exactly well behaved during the shoot and were banned for life as a result.
 The typeface used is Cooper Black.
 artworkCreditSource: https://time.com/4325553/pet-sounds-beach-boys-50/
 artist: The Beach Boys
 album: Pet Sounds